 Master Horiyoshi III Nakano Yoshihito was born on the 9th of March 1946 in Japan.

-Tattooing traditional Japanese Irezumi including drawing and painting for over 40 years one can say that he has reached an impressive level in his craft and as an artist today.
+Tattooing traditional Japanese Irezumi including drawing and painting for over 40 years one can say that he has reached a more than impressive level in his craft and as an artist today.
 He is probably the most famous Japanese tattooist worldwide and has tattooed renowned movie- and rock-stars in his career.

-Tokyos’ Ginza Galleries like the Vanilla Gallery 2008 and 2010.
+Tokyo Ginza Galleries like the Vanilla Gallery 2008 and 2010.

 Los Angeles Canvas L.A.
 Art Gallery in 2009 and 2010.

 Somerset House London U.K. 21st March till 1st of July 2012.

 Tokyo Harajuku Gallery 2013 joint exhibition with Ozuma Kaname.